 Until recently, the only infection in Venice was the plague of tourists, at least 23 million a year.
 Now the streets are empty because of the virus in Venice (corona)...
-Venice hit by floods and has a long history of epidemics.
+Floods hit Venice and have a long history of epidemics.

 There are no more inbound flights at Treviso (TSF) and Marco Polo Airport (VCE).
 (Click on the links for the latest updates).
 Tourists shortened their vacation in Venice, and when the news came out, they had to wait for a flight home.

-"The first announcement that Venice was locked was pretty terrifying, but everything at the airport is pretty calm.
-Tourists were a bit panicked, thinking they would stay in Venice for a month."
+"The first announcement that Venice was locked was pretty terrifying, but everything at the airport is calm.
+Tourists were panicked, thinking they would stay in Venice for a month."

 The Carnival of Venice ended prematurely with only two days to go.
 "We hear it is the flu, but it's very contagious and aggressive, and we need to stay indoors and pray as much as possible."
 All because of the COVID-19 virus (corona).